 Philippe lur Saluces & karl Curran Chateau de Fargues

 Day four would be a great day.
-We started of course with our traditional petit déjeuner and from there we took a jaunt to the famed vineyards of Pomerol on the right bank of the Dordogne river.
+We started off course with our traditional petit déjeuner and from there we took a jaunt to the famed vineyards of Pomerol on the right bank of the Dordogne river.
 We had a visit to Château la Conseillante.
 This is an estate sat right in the heart of Pomerol, just above Chateau Cheval Blanc in neighboring St Emilion, and next door to the likes of Le Pin, Vieux Château Certan, L’evangile, get the picture a little?
 Oh yeah I nearly forgot it’s infamous next door neighbor, Petrus.
 We tasted and discussed.
 Marvelous.
 Pomerol is more approachable in terms of visits as the estates are smaller than the Medoc and owned by families as opposed to large blue chip companies.
 Lunch was in the next hamlet, Puisseguin-Saint Emilion at a little bistro known as ‘Le Clos Mirande’.

 Pomerol Chateau Gazin in the background.

 The food was delish and we drank Cabernet Franc dominated wines which were for me the highlight of the trip.
 My reasoning behind that: These are not well known wines, however, the quality is superior.
 The type of wines made by real people who care about their product and also the end user.
 These are the types of wines I endeavor to work with.
-We had a tour of a small garagiste type winery in the village of St Emilion that afternoon and tasted several different wines from Jean Luc Thuenvin’s estate followed by a walk around St Emilion which is an ancient walled city dating back over a thousand years or more.
+We had a tour of a small garagiste type winery in the village of Saint-Emilion that afternoon and tasted several different wines from Jean Luc Thuenvin’s estate followed by a walk around St Emilion which is an ancient walled city dating back over a thousand years or more.
 We returned to the residence and got ready for the last dinner of the trip.

 The Dining Room at Chateau Haut-Bailly